-However, if you do want to swim there, rest assured, these Italian waters do invite hundreds of tourists annually.
+However, if you do want to swim there, rest assured, these Italian waters do invite thousands of tourists annually.
 As to whether it’s actually dirty, you’d have to read on to find out!

 You might be interested in 25 Amazing Places to Visit in Italy

-Is It safe to swim in? or is it not?
+Is it safe to swim in? or is it not?
 Quite interestingly the answer to this question is both yes and no due to a wide variety of diverse opinions.
-It also has to be noted that only experienced public opinion provides some kind of conclusive insight about its safety.
+It also has to be noted that only experienced public opinion provides some kind of conclusive insight into its safety.

-The safety of Lake Como is closely tied to the earlier question of ‘Is Lake Como actually dirty?’ as the only safety concern it poses right about now is pollution.
+The safety of Lake Como is closely tied to the earlier question of ‘Is Lake Como actually dirty?’ as the main safety concern it poses right about now is pollution.

 If you’re still second-guessing your bets on the safety of Lake Como, be rest assured!
-Even the water quality is checked every month from April to the end of the swimming season.
+The water quality is generally checked every month from April to the end of the swimming season.

 Does A Monster Reside In Lake Como?